 The Economic Club of Washington, D.C. is proud to award the prestigious David M. Rubenstein/Economic Club of Washington, D.C.
 Scholarship to 54 graduating seniors from D.C. public and public charter high schools.
 Now in its fourteenth year, this program, endowed by Rubenstein, has awarded over $9.7 million to 656 scholars.
 For the fourth consecutive year, the A. James and Alice B. Clark Foundation has granted five additional scholarships.
 Along with this $20,000 scholarship, students are supported by member-driven initiatives including internships, mentoring, leadership seminars, and other opportunities.
 Please click HERE to see a list of our newest scholars.
 Congratulations to our winners!

 Watch our tribute to the 2022 Winners below!

 Scholarships are awarded primarily for academic achievement.
 High school principals and the school’s nominating committee choose the recipients.
 Only students enrolled in participating Washington, D.C. public schools and public charter schools are eligible to apply.
 Scholarship awards are presented every spring in a formal ceremony that award winners attend.

 Winners participate in the Scholars to Leaders Mentor Program beginning the summer after high school and continuing through college graduation.
-Using a group-mentoring model, the program matches scholarship winners with Economic Club members who serve as mentors, providing consistent and meaningful support for student success.
+The program matches scholarship winners with alumni and Economic Club members who serve as mentors, providing consistent and meaningful support for student success.

 Scholarship winners also attend a series of seminars, which take place in the summer following high school graduation.
 Hosted by select Economic Club members, these seminars invite the students into the offices of leading local businesses for a day of informative education.
 Following successful completion of their sophomore year in college, students will be eligible to apply for our summer internship programs available exclusively to our scholars.